-The homes showing on the open eir network coverage map are included in our current Fibre Rollout.
-If your home is not in a green shaded area, or marked along a yellow line then you are likely to be in the National Broadband Plan area.
-This plan will see high speed broadband delivered to every home at a minimum speed of 30 megabits.
+The homes on the open eir network coverage map are included in our current Fibre Rollout.
+If your home does not lie in a green shaded area, or is not marked along a yellow line, then you are likely to be in the National Broadband Plan area.

 You can use the line/eircode lookup to help determine what speeds you can avail of.

 A number of issues can affect the go live date for a fibre cabinet.
 In some areas this involves going through the formal planning process.
 In addition we sometimes have to negotiate with private landowners to place cabinets on their land.
 We are also dependent on third parties in areas such as power supply.
-So it’s difficult to estimate exactly when a cabinet will go live - however when we do have an identified date for service it will be updated on the map.
+Therefore it can be difficult to estimate exactly when a cabinet will go live - however when we do have an identified date for service it will be updated on the map.

 Currently most common streaming applications can run on less than 10 Megabits per second.
 Netflix Titles for example will play in High Definition on a connection speed of 5.0 megabits per second.
 However with multiple users in a home and multiple applications running at the same time higher broadband speeds will be required.
 Most definitions of high speed broadband are currently 20Mb/s+.

-Open eir work to guarantee the line speed delivered to your premise but cannot guarantee speeds over wireless/wifi within the home.
+open eir work to guarantee the line speed delivered to your premise but cannot guarantee speeds over wireless/wifi within the home.
 Connecting wirelessly over wifi, on a tablet for example, will mean a slower speed than connecting directly to a port on your laptop/PC – even though the fixed line broadband speed entering your premise is still the same.
 In addition factors like using older hardware can significantly slow the maximum speed achievable.
-However in the vast majority of cases, even using applications such as netflx on older equipment over wifi, still results in a reliable in-home experience.
-You can learn more about boosting your in-home wifi speed by viewing the instructional videos on the content hub.
+However in the vast majority of cases, even using applications such as Netflix on older equipment over wifi, still results in a reliable in-home experience.
+You can learn more about boosting your in-home wifi speed by viewing the instructional guides on this webpage.

 Please contact your retail service provider as we do not sell to end users or bill them directly.

 The information feeding the line/eircode lookup is updated overnight.
-The map is updated, on average, every fortnight so the line/eircode lookup will have the most up to date status.
+The map is updated, on average, every month so the line/eircode lookup will have the most up to date status.